World War III in popular culture: 1980s

 Films and television programs made in the 1980s had different visions of what World War III would be like.
 Red Dawn (1984) portrayed a near future in which a communist revolution occurs in Mexico, the United States and Britain become strategically isolated from continental Europe, and the Soviet Union is threatened with famine after the failure of the wheat harvest in Ukraine.
 World War III subsequently begins unexpectedly, with a surprise Soviet and Cuban invasion of the United States, with large portions of the country falling under Soviet occupation.
 The central United States and China are obliterated with nuclear weapons and Europe remains neutral.
 A small band of teenagers fight the occupation forces in Colorado using guerrilla tactics, and are ultimately killed by the Spetsnatz.
 According to the film's epilogue, the United States repulses Soviet forces and wins the war.
 In the 1983 James Bond film Octopussy, James Bond tries to prevent World War III from being started by a renegade Soviet general.
 WarGames (1983) had a teenage gamer accidentally hacking the US nuclear defense network and thinking that he had hacked a computer game company, which reveals a potentially-catastrophic flaw in the newly automated system.
 Spies Like Us depicts US agents in the Soviet Union accidentally launching a missile at the US, which leads one of them to say, "I think we just started World War III."

 In the early 1980s, there were a number of films made for television that had World War III as a theme.
 ABC's The Day After (1983), PBS' Testament (1983), and the BBC's Threads (1984) show a nuclear World War III, against the Soviet Union, which sends its troops marching across Western Europe.
 Those films inspired many to join the anti-nuclear movement.
 Threads is notable for its graphically disturbing and realistic depictions of post-nuclear survival and depicts a nuclear strike on Sheffield, the effects of a nuclear winter in the United Kingdom and the complete collapse of human civilization caused by the war.

 The Day After was shown on ABC on November 20, 1983, while Soviet-US relations were at their worst, just weeks after the NATO-led Able Archer 83 exercises and less than three months after Korean Air Lines Flight 007 was shot down by Soviet jet interceptors.
 The film depicts Lawrence, Kansas, after a nuclear war with the Soviets.
 ABC warned its audience about the graphic nature of the film.
 The Day After became a political event in itself and was shown in over 40 countries.
-The shocking and disturbing content discouraged advertisers, but the film had the largest audience for a made-for-TV movie, a record that still stands as of 2008, and influenced the Intermediate-Range Nuclear Forces Treaty negotiations in 1986.
+The shocking and disturbing content discouraged advertisers, but the film had the largest audience for a made-for-TV movie, and influenced the Intermediate-Range Nuclear Forces Treaty negotiations in 1986.